aws-samples/aws-hpc-tutorials/content/05-batch-mnp-train-gpu/02-create-key-iam-cloud9.md

 ### Create Cloud9 Console

 In order to get an environment where you can build containers, we need a Cloud9 IDE.
+Since we are using the Cloud 9 to build/push containers and log into our cluster, we need to select the reasonably sized instance located in an appropriate subnet.

-At a high level, we will
+At a high level,
 - Create a new Cloud9 Instance and select a c5.2xlarge as the instance
-- Launch it in the VPC and Public Subnet you created in the previous step The steps to create the Cloud9 instance is detailed in [Cloud9 Creation](https://www.hpcworkshops.com/02-aws-getting-started/04-start_cloud9.html)
+- Launch it in the **VPC and Public Subnet you created in the previous step** The steps to create the Cloud9 instance is detailed in [Cloud9 Creation](https://www.hpcworkshops.com/02-aws-getting-started/04-start_cloud9.html)

 - The default Storage attached to Cloud9 (10GB) is not sufficient to build the containers, Follow the steps in [Resize EBS](https://catalog.us-east-1.prod.workshops.aws/workshops/4522540d-c97b-482b-9725-3f5ce058e6b8/en-US/prerequisites/05-grow-fs) to use the script to resize the volume to 100 GB.
 The script above automates the sequence of steps to identify the root volume and increase the size